fhoedemakers/PicoDebugProbeVsCodeConfig/README.md

 usbipd bind --busid 1-5
 ```

-In a non-admin normal command prompt, you can attach the device to WSL:
+In a non-admin normal command prompt on Windows, you can attach the device to WSL:

 ```cmd
 usbipd attach --wsl --busid 1-5